usethesource/rascal-website/courses/Recipes/Common/Derivative/Derivative.md

 <2> Introduce an example expression `E` for later use.
 <3> Define the actual differentiation function `dd`.
 Observe that this definition depends on the use of patterns in function declarations, see [Rascal:Function].
 <4> Define simplification rules.
-<5> A default rule is give for the case that no simplification applies.
+<5> A default rule is given for the case that no simplification applies.
-<6> Define the actual simplication function `simplify` that performs a bottom up traversal of the expression, application simplification
+<6> Define the actual simplication function `simplify` that performs a bottom up traversal of the expression, applying simplification rules on ascend.
-rules on the up.

 Let's differentiate the example expression `E`: